 For more information on food and drink options on and off campus visit our Food and Drink page.

-For those who prefer to book a room at on-campus hotels separately, please visit our conferences and events webpages for options at Edgbaston Park Hotel or Peter Scott House.
+You can visit our conferences and events webpages for options at Edgbaston Park Hotel or Peter Scott House.

-The University campus is easily accessible by public transport from Birmingham city centre (approx. 10 - 15 mins); we have put together a list of accomodation in Birmingham for all budgets.
+The University campus is easily accessible by public transport from Birmingham city centre (approx. 10 - 15 mins); we have put together a suggested list of accomodation in Birmingham for all budgets.
 Please visit our Accommodation page for more information.